-If we are going to represent God in an official capacity, we need to be clean.
+10 If we are going to represent God in an official capacity, we need to be clean.

-Unfortunately, this competence in the use of God's Word is in rather short supply these days.
+11 Unfortunately, this competence in the use of God's Word is in rather short supply these days.

-11 Apparently those people weren't acting out of strong personal conviction, but just for material gain.
+12 Apparently those people were not acting out of strong personal conviction, but just for material gain.
 Pitiful.
+Unfortunately, such people are still very much with us.

-Nothing like telling it like it is!
-(Paul hadn't heard about being 'politically correct'.)
+13 Nothing like telling it like it is!
+(Paul had not evidently heard about being 'politically correct'.)

-13 Ingrained habits and cultural characteristics cannot be changed with a single rebuke; Paul is talking about a sustained effort to bring about a change in their attitudes.
+14 Ingrained habits and cultural characteristics cannot be changed with a single rebuke; Paul is talking about a sustained effort to bring about a change in their attitudes and cultural values.